nathanielmki/benfordParse/README.md

 Launch the flask application by executing `python3 -m flask run` in the app root directory.

-Navigate to `127.0.0.1:5000` in your web-browser, or `ctrl/cmd-click` the link in the terminal to begin using the webapp.
+Navigate to `127.0.0.1:5000` in your web browser, or `ctrl/cmd-click` the link in the terminal to begin using the webapp.

-## Input Fields